pygame-community/pygame-geometry/docs/circle.rst

         | :sg:`move(x, y) -> Circle`
         | :sg:`move(Vector2) -> Circle`

-        Returns a new Circle that is moved by the given offset.
-The original Circle is not modified.
+        The `move` method allows you to create a new `Circle` object that is moved by a given offset from the original `Circle`.
+This is useful if you want to move a `Circle` without modifying the original.
+The move method takes either a tuple of (x, y) coordinates, two separate x and y coordinates, or a `Vector2` object as its argument, and returns a new `Circle` object with the updated position.

         .. note::
             This method is equivalent(behaviour wise) to the following code: